 Hello again!
-Here is the Midtown weekly crime report and community announcements for the week ending 7-17-17.
-(For this report, Midtown is the area from 35W to Hiawatha, between 28th and 32nd Streets.)
+Here is the Midtown weekly crime report with community announcements for the week ending 11-6-17.
+(For this report, Midtown is the area from 35W to Hiawatha, between 28th and 32nd Streets.
+Portions of the Phillips West, Midtown Phillips, East Phillips, Central, Powderhorn Park and Corcoran neighborhoods are included in Midtown.)
 The report is attached as a Word file and the text is reprinted below the Safety Center logo.

-There were 17 Part 1 (most serious) crimes reported this week, down a great deal from 29 last week.
+There were 21 Part 1 (most serious) crimes reported this week, up from 19 two weeks ago.
+(There was no report last week.)

-There was 1 Focused Enforcement Area within Midtown this week.
+The 3rd Precinct maintained 2 Focused Enforcement Areas within Midtown this week.

-I have 4 announcements this week.
-See the report for more details on these items:
+I have 5 announcements this week.
+See the report (below and attached) for more details on these items: